 Through the NAHL's vast resources for development and exposure, the creation of the NA3HL provides another worthy path for players to grow, on and off the ice, while being showcased in front of the entire junior, college and professional scouting community.
 It also allows the NAHL and NA3HL to work with USA Hockey's youth affiliates regarding junior-youth conflicts of same-age players.

-In addition to its regular-season schedule and playoffs, the NA3HL, which boasts a geographical footprint with 31 teams in 15 states (Alabama, Illinois, Iowa, Kansas, Michigan, Minnesota, Missouri, Montana, New York, Ohio, Pennsylvania, Tennessee, Texas, Wisconsin and Wyoming) allowing players to compete and excel academically at home, will participate in the NAHL's high-exposure events, which attract hundreds of college, junior and professional coaches and scouts.
+In addition to its regular-season schedule and playoffs, the NA3HL, which boasts a geographical footprint with 48 teams in 21 states (Alabama, Georgia, Illinois, Indiana, Iowa, Louisiana, Maine, Massachusetts, Michigan, Minnesota, Missouri, Montana, New Hampshire, New Jersey, New York, Ohio, Pennsylvania, Tennessee, Texas, Wisconsin and Wyoming) allowing players to compete and excel academically at home, will participate in the NAHL's high-exposure events, which attract hundreds of college, junior and professional coaches and scouts.

-The NA3HL also participates in the NAHL's wide menu of marketing partnerships, including its relationships with Easton, the Official Equipment Supplier of the NAHL, FASTHockey, the Official Internet Broadcast Provider of the NAHL and OT Sports, the Official Jersey Supplier of the NAHL.
+The NA3HL also participates in the NAHL's wide menu of marketing partnerships, including its relationships with Bauer, the Official Equipment Supplier of the NAHL, Vaughn, the Official goaltending Equipment Supplier of the NAHL, and FASTHockey, the Official Internet Broadcast Provider of the NAHL.

-The NA3HL continued to build upon the recent successes of the league's North Iowa Bulls winning the 2013 USA Hockey Tier III Junior National Championship and finishing as National Runner-Up at the 2014 USA Hockey Tier III Junior National Championship.
-The player advancement during the 2013-14 season to the NAHL and other junior leagues set a new standard for player movement.
-23 NA3HL players were either tendered or drafted by NAHL teams during the 2013-14 season, while dozens more made NCAA commitments.
+The player advancement during the 2015-16 season to the NAHL and other junior leagues set a new standard for player movement.
+In addition to the 40+ players who advanced to play in the NAHL throughout the season, 32 NA3HL players were either tendered or drafted by NAHL teams during the 2015-16 season, having the most movement to the NAHL out of any Tier III junior league, along while dozens more made NCAA commitments.